XvisionAS/futureon-k8s-integration-template/README.md

 Bundled with the template, a small shell script make it easier to build, push and deploy to clusters.
 This script must be user **AFTER** settings the environment variables.

 The script is named `devops.sh`.
 It requires bash v4 or later, which on Mac OS requires installing a newer version of bash.
+On Mac OS you also need to create the `md5sum` utility by running `sudo ln -s /sbin/md5 /usr/local/bin/md5sum`.

 Commands are :